TommyLin81/kafka-demo/README.md

 ## Overview

-A simple Kafka application that leverages Kafka's real-time processing mechanism to filter chat messages.
+A simple Kafka-based application that leverages real-time stream processing to filter chat messages.

 ## Prerequisites

-- `golang v1.24`
+- `Go v1.24`
-- `docker` or `helm chart`
+- `Docker` or `Helm Chart` (choose either for deployment)

 ## Architecture

-The chat moderation system consists of the following components:
+The chat moderation system is composed of the following components:

 - `chat-server`: WebSocket server handling client connections and message routing
 - `chat-web`: Frontend web interface